1/27

 {diachronic consistency- saying the same thing over a long period of time

--commitment: must be demonstrated to their cause (eg some engage in quite extreme activities, possibly involving personal sacrifice, that present some risk to draw attention to their views and show their commitment (the augmentation principle- where commitment helps reconsider others thoughts, the cause is important))
+-minority must demonstrate commitment to their cause (eg some engage in quite extreme activities, personal sacrifice, present some risk to draw attention to their views and show their commitment (the augmentation principle- where commitment helps reconsider others thoughts, ‘she must really believe what she’s saying so perhaps i ought to consider her view’).

--flexibility: community members must be prepared to adapt their pov and accept reasonable and valid counter arguments as commitment alone may seem rigid and dogmatic, suggested by charlan nemeth 1986
+-minority must be prepared to adapt their pov and accept reasonable and valid counter arguments as commitment alone may seem rigid and dogmatic (charlan nemeth 1986)

 social influence creates social change through;